rssh/dotty-cps-async/docs/Features.rst

      }

-The underlying monad should support execution caching for using this feature:  i.e., two awaits on the same expression should not cause reevaluation.
+If underlying monad supports execution caching for using this feature (i.e., two awaits on the same expression should not cause reevaluation) then implicits await is enough for automatic coloring.
+But what to do with pure effect monads, which holds computations without starting it ?

+Let's look on the next code fe

-To mark your monad as supporting this feature, you should define ``given cps.feature.automaticColoring.IsPossible[M]``.
+To mark your monad as supporting automatic coloring feature, you should
+ - define ``given cps.automaticColoring.IsPossible[M]``.
+ - define Cps